-Hatiora salicornioides - Drunkard's Dream
+Hatiora salicornioides - Dancing Bones Cactus

 Hatiora salicornioides looks like something from an underwater dreamscape.
 Composed of many tube-like branches that grow from upright, woody stems, Hatiora salicornioides is often called by its common names -- "Dancing Bones" and "Drunkard's Dream" cactus -- because of its contorted growth habit and bottle-shaped segments.
 Each stem can grow to be quite long, and eventually the Hatiora will gently cascade over the edges of its pot.
 When the cactus blossoms, tiny bright yellow flowers develop into small pink berries.